 section decoration triangle

-DRO also recognizes that people with disabilities have many identities, and through our advocacy we seek to reduce disparities for a world where there are equitable resources for all.
-We will prioritize work that promotes this value by directing resources to people with disabilities who are systemically marginalized and subject to multiple forms of discrimination, to achieve justice for people who have been most harmed by exclusion and discrimination.
-This includes reaching out to marginalized communities and addressing intersectional discrimination faced by many people with disabilities, including Black, Indigenous, People of Color (BIPOC) and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (LGBTQIA+) people, among others.
+To further our vision of equity and achieve the greatest impact, DRO works to direct our limited resources to those who need us most.
+DRO recognizes that people with disabilities have many identities, and through our advocacy we seek to reduce disparities for a world where there are equitable resources for all.
+We will prioritize work that promotes this value by directing resources to people with disabilities from historically marginalized groups that are often subjected to multiple forms of discrimination to achieve justice for people who have been most harmed by exclusion and inequity.
+This includes reaching out to people in institutions, rural areas, and people with disabilities with other marginalized identities based on socio-economic status, spoken language, race, sexual orientation, among others.

-• Advocate in limited circumstances for youth with intellectual and developmental disabilities, particularly those who have multiple marginalized identities, that are experiencing barriers becoming eligible for services in the developmental disabilities system and home and community-based waiver programs.
+• Provide individual advocacy for Ohioans with intellectual and developmental disabilities, particularly those who have other marginalized identities and are from underserved communities, that are experiencing barriers becoming eligible for services in the developmental disabilities system.

 Supporting disabled people to participate in advocacy and policymaking to address major, systemic issues that directly impact their lives.

-• Continue advocacy for increased investments in systems that fund home and community-based services, including addressing the direct care workforce crisis and the elimination of 14(c) sub-minimum wage certificates in Ohio, by centering the experiences and perspectives of disabled people.
+• Continue advocacy to maintain increased investments in systems that fund home and community-based services, including addressing the direct care workforce crisis and the elimination of 14(c) sub-minimum wage certificates in Ohio, by centering the experiences and perspectives of disabled people.

 • Support and collaborate with disability-led organizations and groups, like Breaking Silences Advisory Committee, the Ohio Olmstead Task Force, and the centers for independent living.

-• Address policy proposals that impact the rights of people with disabilities, including access to voluntary, non-coercive mental health services.
+• Educate and inform legislators on policy proposals and issues that impact and protect the rights of people with disabilities.

 Increasing positive educational outcomes for students with disabilities.

-• Provide general information and advice, and conduct trainings, on rights and remedies to students with disabilities, parents, and families, including regularly held legal advice clinics.
+• Develop and disseminate informational materials and conduct trainings on rights and remedies to students with disabilities, parents, and families, including regularly held legal advice clinics to better educate families about their rights and promote self-advocacy.

-• Engage in systemic and individual advocacy to address inadequate access to programming and individualized educational services (such as school-based mental health services and positive behavioral interventions and supports), the use of seclusion and restraint, the use of discipline (suspensions, expulsions), the school-to-prison pipeline, and the existence of racial disparities in these categories.
+• Engage in systemic and individual advocacy to address inadequate access to programming and individualized educational services (such as school-based mental health services and positive behavioral interventions and supports), the use of seclusion and restraint, the use of discipline (suspensions, expulsions), and the school-to-prison pipeline, particularly for those with other marginalized identities or those placed in the most restrictive settings.

-• Provide short-term assistance to students who need assistive technology or other access to programming, or who have language barriers or communication needs.
+• Provide short-term assistance or individual advocacy to students who need assistive technology or students and families who have language barriers or communication needs to support their access to programming.

-• Engage in policy advocacy and work with the Ohio Department of Education and other stakeholders and advocates.
+• Engage in policy advocacy with the Ohio Department of Education and Workforce, and other stakeholders and advocates to improve Ohio’s special education system.

-• Provide self-advocacy materials and resources, conduct trainings, and outreach, and engage in individual and systemic advocacy for transition-age kids and their families, with a focus on access to integrated, competitive employment and vocational rehabilitation services.
+• Provide self-advocacy materials and resources, conduct trainings, and outreach, and engage in individual and systemic advocacy for transition-age youth and their families, to help students access integrated, competitive employment and vocational rehabilitation services.

 Promoting equity and increasing positive employment outcomes for people with disabilities to prepare for, enter, or remain in the workplace.